apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

 author: Phil Jackson
 description: |

-  Below I share some git aliases and tips for working with any sized repos.
+  Below are some tips which might just stop you making that one horrible mistake that makes your CTO wonder if your probationary period is over.

 ---